The Truth behind the infamous “ CROCODILE DRUG ”

 First patented in 1932, crocodile drug first confirmed use was in Switzerland as a derivative of morphine.
 What’s more, it first came to prominence for it purportedly being far more potentand, as a result, far more potentially dangerous than general morphine.

 As such, let’s take a quick look at morphine itself.

 What we know as morphine is a highly-potent opiate which has been used as a painkiller for nearly two centuries.
 Before morphine, everything from routine operations to amputations could spell severe agony for the patient.
 While not a sedative per se, the opiates in morphine bind to certain receptors in the body, ultimately inhibiting or otherwise dulling the pain signals they might send as a result.
 While the most common form of use when it comes to morphine is injection, inhalation is becoming more and more popular in non-medical circles.
 On that note, while morphine is permitted for medical use, its administration is strictly monitored, and there’s a great deal of medical and legalistic code alike which governs the way in which morphine may be properly administered and the instances in which it is an appropriate treatment.

-So how does krokodil stack up in comparison?
+So how does crocodile stack up in comparison?

-All of that amounts to a legal but highly problematic and potentially-dangerous drug.
+All of that amounts to a legal but highly problematic and potentially-dangerous.

 And that’s not all.